rtrelease/Jetson-Symbolics-Neuromorphics/DoctorAnatomy.md

 ...

-*Fair disclosure*: The author has been a career member of the American Association of Anatomists, worked extensively with original MySQL and current OWL versions of FMA, and personally interacted with Cornelius Rosse and UWash Structural Informatics Group team members over more than two decades.
+*Fair disclosure*: The author has been a career member of the American Association of Anatomists, worked extensively with original MySQL and current OWL versions of FMA, and personally interacted with Cornelius Rosse and his UWash Structural Informatics Group members over more than two decades.

 *In progress,* to be continued.